Cape Coast Castle: 3D documentation with terrestrial laser scanning

 In 2015, the Zamani Project documented Cape Coast Castle with terrestrial 3D laser scanning.
-The non-profit research group specialises in 3D digital documentation of tangible cultural heritage.
+The non-profit research group specializes in 3D digital documentation of tangible cultural heritage.
 The data generated by the Zamani Project creates a permanent record that can be used for research, education, restoration, and conservation.

-A 3D model and a panorama tour of Cape Coast Castle are available on www.zamaniproject.org.
-An animation of the 3D model is available here.
+Tourism

+Since restoration under the Ghanaian Government, Cape Coast Castle was added into UNESCO World Heritage site, where it can now be visited and toured.
+Guided tours provide people insight into the lifestyles and conditions the castle set for different individuals.
+These tours showcase to people the view of the Atlantic Ocean form the Castle, the dungeons within the Castle, artifacts preserved in the museum, governor's and other admins' chambers, as well as defensive weapons the Castle was equipped with.